-Potential-induced degradation (PID) is a failure mode in solar cells caused by voltage stress on the PID module.
-PID can affect both crystalline and thin film modules, to an extent depending on material and environmental.
-Often manufacturers promise PID free solar cells but still this solar degradation is observed in the field.
+Potential-induced degradation or (PID) is a failure mode in solar cells.
+The degradation is caused by voltage stress on the solar cell.
+PID can affect both crystalline and thin-film cell, to an extent depending on the material and environment.
+Often manufacturers promise PID-free solar cells, but this solar type performance and material degradation is frequently observed in the field.

-In this post only the shunting type PID (PID-s) will be considered.
-PID-s is a common degradation that can develop rapidly and can cause severe reductions in module performance, due to the decreased parallel (shunt) resistance (Rp) and a reduction of fill factor (FF).
-PID can be reversed to some extent if detected in time, so it is crucial to find cheaper methods for detecting PID.
+In this post, only the shunting type PID (PID-s) will be considered.
+PID-s is a common degradation that can develop rapidly.
+It can cause severe reductions in module output performance, due to the decreased parallel (shunt) resistance (Rp) and a reduction of fill factor (FF).
+PID can be reversed to some extent if detected in time.

 PID testing equipment

-Finding low cost practical means of PID detection can help O&M companies and PV power plants owners in reaching a better return on investment.
-We therefore chose to develop such a practical solution at EmaZys Technologies.
+Finding low-cost practical means of PID detection can help O&M companies and PV power plant owners in reaching a better return on investment.
+We therefore chose to develop such a practical solution at emazys.

-The laboratory Electroluminescence (EL) imaging and I-V characterisation tests confirm that this is a case of PID of shunting type.
+The laboratory Electroluminescence (EL) imaging and I-V characterization tests confirm that this is a case of PID of shunting type.
 The maximum power has dropped significantly from the datasheet rating, as well as the fill factor.
-The figures below shows EL measurements, confirming the suspected degradation in this case.
+The figures below show EL measurements, confirming the suspected degradation in this case.
 The pattern is consistent with PID – see FIGURE 2 and 3 below.

 The shunt resistance determined by Impedance Spectroscopy in the lab can be seen in FIGURE 4.
-It shows good correlation with the light I-V measurement results see in FIGURE 5.
-Clearly panel 60406 was almost not degraded, while the 5 other panels pointed out by the Z100 were severely infected by PID.
+It shows a good correlation with the light I-V measurement results sees in FIGURE 5.
+Clearly, panel 60406 was almost not degraded, while the 5 other panels pointed out by the Z100 were severely infected by PID.

-In this short technical overview we saw how the Solar PV Test Equipment from EmaZys Technologies (Z100 and Z200) may be used for field detection of solar modules suffering from Potential Induced Degradation.
-To download the full article and learn more about EmaZys PV Analyzers, please click below.
+In this short technical overview, we saw how the Solar PV Test Equipment from EmaZys Technologies (Z100 and Z200) may be used for field detection of solar modules suffering from Potential Induced Degradation.